jnozzi/cocoadev.com/markdown/MulticastSocketsQuestion.md

 ----

 Thanks for the advice.
-Just a couple more related questions: #1) Anyone know/have any sample code dealing with encoding sound and transmitting it over a network? #2) Would General/SmallSockets be up to the task, or would General/OmniNetworking be a better choice?
+Just a couple more related questions: #1) Anyone know/have any sample code dealing with encoding sound and transmitting it over a network? #2) Would SmallSockets be up to the task, or would OmniNetworking be a better choice?

 ----

-General/SmallSockets doesn't work in the background.
-General/AsyncSocket maybe?
+SmallSockets doesn't work in the background.
+AsyncSocket maybe?